super-collective/.github/profile/README.md

 - [evidence](https://github.com/super-collective/evidence) contains a structure of how to store and index work reports.
 - [collective-cli](https://github.com/super-collective/collective-cli) a CLI to manage work reports.
 Works best with the aforementioned structure.

+## Users

+The only collective that is currently using these processes and structures is the [Polkadot Tooling Collective](https://github.com/polkadot-tooling-collective/collective) as a Proof-of-Concept.
+It will be used to collect feedback and improve user experience.
+Eventually, other collectives like the Fellowship and the Ambassador Program could rely on this as a successful approach to manage their inner workings.